HumanSignal/label-studio/docs/source/guide/prompts_model.md

 ## Prerequisites

 * An OpenAI API key.
-* You need to have already have a project created that meets the following criteria:
+* You need to have a project that meets the following criteria:
-* Text-based annotations (meaning you are annotating text and not image or video files).
+  * Text-based data set (meaning you are annotating text and not image or video files).
-* At least one ground truth annotation, but the more you have the better your results.
+  * The labeling configuration for the project must be set up to use single-class classification (`choice="single"`).
+  * You should have at least one task with a [ground truth annotation](quality#Define-ground-truth-annotations-for-a-project).
+Only tasks with a ground truth will be listed in the prompt interface.

 ## API key